snmmdmrc/Getting-and-Cleaning-Data-Course-Project/README.md

 # Getting-and-Cleaning-Data-Course-Project

+In this project, you find:

+run_analysis.R : the R-code run on the data set

+tidyData.txt : the clean data extracted from the original data using run_analysis.R

+CodeBook.md : the CodeBook reference to the variables in Tidy.txt

+README.md : the analysis of the code in run_analysis.R

 The purpose of this project is to demonstrate your ability to collect, work with, and clean a data set.

 Review criteria